 It is recommended to first seek assistance from the appropriate department related to your concern before requesting a meeting with the dean.
 For instance, for financial issues, it would be best to consult the financial aid department, and for academic concerns, the academic advising office would be a good place to start.
 This will ensure that your case is addressed by the right team with the necessary expertise.

-Make sure that you have already talked to these departments according to your need before meeting with the dean:
+Make sure that you have already talked to these departments according to your needs before meeting with the dean:

 We understand that traumatic events such as sudden deaths can be difficult to cope with and can have a significant impact on individuals.
 In an effort to provide support for our students during such trying times, we have put together a resource document on common responses to traumatic stress and ways to cope with them.
 This document includes information on physical and emotional reactions, productivity, and steps to take to manage personal distress.
 We encourage our students to be tolerant of their reactions and to seek help if necessary.
 We hope that this resource will be a valuable tool for our students in their journey toward healing and recovery.